 Look for sturgeon after the first hard rains of November, through to the first signs of the warm, spring weather.
 Usually, fishing enthusiasts are permitted to catch one fish measuring between 46 and 66-inches in length each year.

 If you fancy hiring a charter, you could go in search of Albacore tuna, about 30-miles out into the deep water beyond the Bay itself.
-The best time for tuna is between June and December.
+When fishing in California, the best time for tuna is between June and December.

 9. Klamath River

 The Klamath River runs for over 260 miles from the high deserts of Oregon, through the Klamath Mountains, before entering the Pacific Ocean.

 For keen anglers in search of salmon, the Klamath is a must-see destination.
 The Klamath is renowned for its salmon runs.
 In an average year, you can expect between 100,000 and 200,000 Chinook salmon to run the river.
 Half of this number will arrive in early September, heading for the Trinity River to spawn.
 The mid-August summer run sees fish making for the Middle Klamath.

 As well as Chinooks, you’ll find steelheads here too.
 The average steelhead can range from 7 to 15-pounds.
 After the Chinook runs, the larger steelheads come up river to feed.
 Specimens from 12 to 16-inches are not uncommon here.

 Successful fly fishing techniques employed here are swinging flies and nymphing.
 Swinging flies works best on the lower to mid-sections of the River during the early season from August through September when the water is warmer.

 In the cooler months of November through February, dead-drifting nymphs under indicators in the upper sections of the River is the best strategy.

 The Klamath River flows through the Six Rivers National Park, where you’ll find lots of cabin lodging and camping.
 Alternatively, Crescent City is only a short drive away.